NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``cooking_range_oven_is_induction``
      - false
      -
-     - Boolean
+     - Choice
      - auto, true, false
      - Whether the cooking range is induction.
-If not provided, the OS-HPXML default (see `HPXML Cooking Range/Oven <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-cooking-range-oven>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Cooking Range/Oven <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-cooking-range-oven>`_) is used.
    * - ``cooking_range_oven_is_convection``
      - false
      -
-     - Boolean
+     - Choice
      - auto, true, false
      - Whether the oven is convection.
-If not provided, the OS-HPXML default (see `HPXML Cooking Range/Oven <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-cooking-range-oven>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Cooking Range/Oven <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-cooking-range-oven>`_) is used.

 Options
 *******